In this article

 Ensuring your emails are delivered to the inbox and not the spam folder is a team effort.
 WordFly’s responsibility is to provide you with a high quality infrastructure that encourages ISPs to deliver your email.
 Your responsibility is to closely follow email marketing best practices to keep your sender reputation score high.
-Here’s a closer look at what we both need to do to achieve the highest deliverability possible for you.
+Here’s a closer look at what we both need to do to achieve the best inbox deliverability.

 1. IP address with rDNS configured.

 All WordFly customers are assigned an IP address for sending emails and these IPs are configured with rDNS records.
+WordFly offers a shared IP or a dedicated IP option.
 ISPs like to see email from your domain coming from a common IP address.
 Spammers typically use an IP address until it gets blocked and then use another one to send their emails.

 WordFly publishes an SPF record (Sender Policy Framework) for our sending domain.
 SPF authenticates the email's return path / bounce address.
-This is also known as the Mail From: in the email message header and isn’t displayed to subscribers.
-SPF records authorize WordFly as a valid sender for your domain.
-Major ISPs like Microsoft and Verizon use SPF to verify that the sender is authorized to send email on your behalf before they will deliver your email.
+SPF records authorize WordFly as a valid sender for your emails.

 4. Feedback loops.

-Feedback loops allow ISPs to send abuse complaints back to WordFly (learn about abuse complaints in this post).
+Feedback loops allow ISPs to send abuse complaints back to WordFly.
 The WordFly team will also enlist your IP in all available ISP feedback loops.
-Yahoo is the only feedback loop that requires your assistance to activate because it is domain based (they only activate if you have a postmaster@yourdomain address), we will ask you to set this up during your onboarding phase.
-Not all ISPs offer feedback loops; Verizon, AT&T, Bellsouth, Charter, and Integra do not offer them at this time.
-Gmail has a beta feedback loop program available which WordFly is participating in but gmail abuse complaints still do not show up in email campaign reporting.
+If you sign with a custom DKIM, you'll need to set up the Yahoo feedback loop on your own.
+Not all ISPs offer feedback loops; for example, AT&T, Spectrum Charter, and Integra do not offer them at this time.
+Gmail has a beta feedback loop program available which WordFly is participating in, but Gmail abuse complaints do not show up in email reporting.

 5. ISP message handling and threshold throttling.